 Receive Your Discharge

-About three to six months after you file your bankruptcy paperwork, you’ll receive your discharge paperwork through the mail.
+About three to six months after you file your paperwork, you’ll receive your discharge paperwork through the mail.
 It will lay out all the information about what debts the court dismissed, what assets it liquidated, and what debts are ongoing.
 Your attorney and the trustee can also help you get this information while the procedure is happening.
 Just make sure you stay in contact with them.

 Rebuild Your Credit